Cloud Compliance

 Single-tenancy as a model can also be applied to Infrastructure-as-a-Service (IaaS) or Platform-as-a-Service (PaaS) as well.
 The provider simply needs to guarantee that the customer instances and data are subject to some form of physical or logical isolation that cannot be bridged.

 It’s important to note that single-tenancy may have different interpretations both at the compliance framework and provider level.
-While there are no compliance frameworks that explicitly demand single-tenant hardware, there are several that maintain high standards for data security, accessibility, and auditing that are much easier to achieve with single tenant SaaS.
+While there are no compliance frameworks for compliance in cloud computing that explicitly demand single-tenant hardware, there are several that maintain high standards for data security, accessibility, and auditing that are much easier to achieve with single tenant SaaS.

 For example, section 314.4b of the Gramm-Leach-Bliley Act (GLBA) does not expressively state that single-tenant infrastructure is required, but it does require persistent risk assessments and safeguards.
 Risk assessments are significantly more complex when having to account for multi-tenant architectures and the possibility of isolation escape or security vulnerabilities inherent to virtualization.